Freedom89/yxkd/_posts/engineering/2023-07-29-deep-learning-rig.md

 This, combined with the recent surge of interest in generative AI, made me decide to invest in my own deep learning rig.
 In addition I thought it would be cool and educational about maintaining my own "private" server.

-I decided to mimic my workplace setup, which is a remote desktop called ([Google's Cloudtop](https://www.cnbc.com/2021/04/12/google-cloudtop-virtual-desktop-tool-for-employees-only.html)) that used to use [Goobuntu](https://en.wikipedia.org/wiki/Goobuntu) and later switched over to [gLinux](https://en.wikipedia.org/wiki/GLinux).
+I decided to mimic my workplace setup, which is a remote desktop called [Google's Cloudtop](https://www.cnbc.com/2021/04/12/google-cloudtop-virtual-desktop-tool-for-employees-only.html) with [Goobuntu](https://en.wikipedia.org/wiki/Goobuntu) installed, and later switched over to [gLinux](https://en.wikipedia.org/wiki/GLinux).
 For developmental work, employees would ssh to their remote desktop :smile:.
 This is quite similar to how you spin up an [EC2](https://docs.aws.amazon.com/dlami/latest/devguide/gpu.html) or [GCE](https://cloud.google.com/compute/docs/gpus) instance.

 ## Dualboot ubuntu